-After years of hosting this annual tradition, my husband and I have somewhat gotten this hosting thing kind of figured out.
+After years of hosting this annual tradition, Manny and I have somewhat gotten this hosting thing kind of figured out.
 I wanted to share some easy recipes and tips we have learned along the way.
 There are so many turkey specials now, I would research a few options before purchasing one.

 So here are 10 tips to make the hosting a little easier!

 Schedule it- To start off, you need a date and time!
 To help us choose, we use Doodle.
 The host picks 2 dates and times and everyone chooses their preference.

 Menu- When planning the menu, think about if you want a brunch or a more traditional dinner?
 Is it sit down or buffet style?
 Plan your menu around this.

 Plan Ahead- Ask your guests if they will need an oven to help you plan your cooking time.
 I would advise having the turkey almost done before everyone arrives and let it sit.
 That way, the oven is open for your guests to heat up their dishes.

 Turkey time- The easiest way is for the host to make the turkey.
 But one thing we have learned along the way is it doesn’t HAVE to be a turkey.
 There are other options like a turkey breast or cornish hen.
 Just as good, but a little more manageable at times.
 You could even find these already seasoned.
 If you want them unseasoned, just make sure you adjust the brine or dry rub recipe according to the size of turkey you get.
 If we aren’t making the rub, my favorite is Urban Accents!